cantalejo84/file-reader/README.md

 ##  Test

-For test the tool, exists a example data in the resources folder.(outputs in "resources folder"")<br/>
+For test the tool, exists a example data in the "test" folder. (outputs in "outputs" folder)<br/>
 Example:<br/>

 **Test Batch mode:**